X16Community/x16-smc-bootloader/README.md

 has been committed.
 If not, the SMC may be left in an inoperable state.

-The command first writes any buffered data to flash.
+The reboot command ensures that any buffered firmware data is written to the flash memory.

-The bootloader then resets the SMC.
-The SMC reset shuts down the computer.
-It can be restarted by pressing the power button.
-It is not necessary to power cycle the system after an update.
+From bootloader v2, the command resets the SMC and the computer can be restarted by pressing the power button withoug power cycling the system as was required in v1.

+Available since v1.

 ## Command 0x83 = Get bootloader version (master read)

 This command returns the bootloader version.

-Available since bootloader v3.
+Available since v3.

 ## Command 0x84 = Rewind target address (master write)

 Rewinds the target address to 0.

-Available since bootloader v3.
+Available since  v3.

 ## Command 0x85 = Read flash memory